ravichandran2006/deepfake-Detection/README.md

-# Deepfake Detection Project
+# Deepfake Detection

-This is a project to detect deepfake videos using AI/ML techniques.
+This project is to detect deepfake videos using AI/ML techniques.